TritonDataCenter/rfd/rfd/0048/README.md

 Unfortunately, Triton would actually have been a better fit for something closer to the stock NIST model, as it is not organised as a hierarchical filesystem.
-To resolve the mismatch, it was simply decided that the role tags would be applied to CloudAPI URLs (which look like an hierarchical filesystem if you squint a bit).
+To resolve the mismatch, it was simply decided that the role tags would be applied to CloudAPI URLs (which look like a hierarchical filesystem if you squint a bit).

 The action verbs used by the Manta model were also defined largely by the